-The P&C AGM will be held on Monday 12nd February 2024 at 7pm in the School Library.
-All positions will become vacant at this meeting.
+The P&C AGM will be held on Monday 12th February 2024 at 7pm in the School Library.
+All positions will become vacant at this meeting and we welcome all parents to come along and get some insight into the P&C.